 You cannot give any failover disk if your local giveaway database is out of sync, or NOTSYNC.
-Synchronize databases with the Sync operation, discussed later.
+Synchronize databases with the Synchronize operation, discussed later.

-Taking away a Failover Disk
+Taking Away a Failover Disk

-To transfer control of a failover disk from another system to your own, select the operation Device -> Disk -> Failover -> Take.
-The operation requires that you enter the host name of the remote host and the names of the failover disks you wish to take.
+To transfer control of a failover disk from another system to your own, select the sysadm operation Device -> Disk -> Failover -> Take.
+The operation requires that you enter the Host Name of the remote host and the Disk Name of the failover disks you wish to take.
 You can take a failover disk only if

-- the administrator of the remote system has added the disk using the Add operation, and - the failover databases on your system have been successfully synchronized with the databases on the remote system.
+- the administrator of the remote system has added the disk to the failover databases, and - the failover databases on your system have been successfully synchronized with the databases on the remote system.

-The process of taking a failover disk involves having the local failover daemon, failoverd(1M), consult the takeaway database and perform a variety of actions.
-The discussion of failover concepts, earlier in the chapter, discusses these actions.
+The process of taking a failover disk involves having the local failover daemon, failoverd(1M), consult the failover databases and perform actions similar to those described previously for giving away a failover disk.